ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Welcome to ScotGEM and CONGRATULATIONS!

 We realise you will be very excited to join the ScotGEM programme and both St Andrews and Dundee Medical Schools.
-As our third cohort, we are very excited to meet you too.
+We are excited to meet you too.

-Our team has been preparing for your arrival, whatever form it takes, and we look forward to helping and encouraging you along the path to becoming a Doctor.
+Our team has been preparing for your arrival, whatever form COVID allows it to take, and we look forward to helping and encouraging you along the path to becoming a Doctor.
 That path is often difficult but is varied and interesting.
 You will learn much about yourself while learning medicine, as it is an all-encompassing profession.
 Being a Doctor is a privilege and we aim to make your journey with ScotGEM a truly unique and rewarding experience.

 As you will have seen on our website, the curriculum is exciting and innovative.
-We are introducing some cutting edge medical education techniques and technologies amidst a dispersed and community facing course.
+We are introducing some cutting-edge medical education techniques and technologies amidst a dispersed and community facing course.
 Our goal is to work closely with you as a ‘community of learners’, and with your help we will create the best course possible.
-We will all have to be flexible and adapt to the emerging COVID situation as it pans out this year but you can be reassured we will provide the very learning opportunities we can, including clinical ones, and are now well set up to offer online teaching where this is required.
+We will all have to be flexible and adapt to the emerging COVID situation as it pans out, but you can be reassured we will provide the very best learning opportunities we can.
+We are now well set up to work around varying limitations whilst maintaining clinical learning.

 I look forward to meeting you and introducing our excellent team who are ready to guide you through your medical studies.